 Authorizations and access associated with any given study is maintained and controlled by the Owner of the study; importantly, this means that sharing rights of a study within Qiita is determined solely by the Owner.

 A study within Qiita, and its associated sequence and metadata, can be permanently deleted by the Owner as long as it is not public.

 What kind of data can I upload to Qiita for processing?¶

 Processing in Qiita requires 3 things: raw data, sample and prep information files.
 Here you can find a list of currently supported raw files files.
-Note that we are accepting any kind of target gene (16S, 18S, ITS, whatever).
-You can also upload WGS however, WGS processing is not ready.
+Note that we are accepting any kind of target gene (16S, 18S, ITS, whatever), Whole Genome and Metatranscriptomic.
+Check our Processing recommendations.

 What’s the difference between a sample and a prep information file?¶

 A sample information file describes the samples in a study, including environmental factors relating to the associated host.
 The prep information file has information on how the sample was processed in the wet lab.
 If you collected 100 samples for your study, you will need 100 rows in your sample information file describing each of them, and additional rows for blanks and other control samples.
 If you prepared 95 of them for 16S and 50 of them for 18S, you will need 2 prep information files: one with 95 rows describing the preparation for 16S, and another one with 50 describing the 18S.
-For a more complex example go here and for examples of these files you can go to the “Upload instructions” here.
+For more information visit Qiita allows for complex study designs.

 Example study processing workflow¶

 A few more instructions: for the example above the workflow should be: